andrewacashner/hearingfaithms/chapters/chapter-3.md

 This means that after a cantor chanted the first lesson, a reader spoke the mandatory liturgical text of the fourth Responsory above *while* the chorus sang this villancico.
-Lay people outside the walls of the architectural choir would not probably have heard or understood the words of the Latin liturgical text, so they would perhaps not have missed much.
-The poet and composer were evidently steeped in the theological and liturgical traditions of the Church, though, and had good reason to refer to the Responsory even in situations like this where it was not sung.
-For the learned cathedral canons, rather than diminishing the importance of the Responsory, the simultaneous performance of the Latin prayer and Spanish song may have actually deepend the hidden connections between the two.
+The conjunction of texts may not have communicated much to the lay people outside the walls of the architectural choir, who could not hear or understand the words of the Latin liturgical texts; but for the learned cathedral canons, the simultaneous performance of the Latin prayer and Spanish song would have deepened the hidden connections between the two.

 [^Puebla-Matins-AC]:
 MEX-Pc: AC 1633-12-30: